Rune580/RiskOfOptions/README.md

 using RiskOfOptions;
 ```

-Next you need to add Risk Of Options as a dependecy for your mod.
+Next you need to add Risk Of Options as a dependency for your mod.
 ```C#
 [BepInDependency("com.rune580.riskofoptions")]
 ```